clbenoit/CutOneStrand/README.md

 Usage: scripts/main.sh [args...]
 Available arguments :

-   -g, --gene           gene to scan for positions to cut on one strand only, ex : RYR1 -c, --cas            cas9 you want to use to cut your gene (Only spcas9 available on v1.0) -f, --frequence      Minimal variant frequency in gnomAD v.3 population -o, --output,        Output file name to store results in -h, --help,          Show this help section
+   -g, --gene,           gene to scan for positions to cut on one strand only, ex : RYR1 -c, --cas,            cas9 you want to use to cut your gene (Only spcas9 available on v1.0) -f, --frequence,      Minimal variant frequency in gnomAD v.3 population -o, --output,        Output file name to store results in -h, --help,          Show this help section